aws/language-servers/CONTRIBUTING.md

 #### Developing both Language Servers and Runtimes projects

 Sometimes there is a need to build and develop both Language Servers with Language Server Runtimes projects.
-Since [`language-server-runtimes`](https://github.com/aws/language-server-runtimes) is used as an nmp dependency, it can be developed using `npm link` in this repo.
+Since [`language-server-runtimes`](https://github.com/aws/language-server-runtimes) is used as an npm dependency, it can be developed using `npm link` in this repo.

 1. Clone the [`language-servers`](https://github.com/aws/language-servers) and the [`language-server-runtimes`](https://github.com/aws/language-server-runtimes) repos: